Germany shifts, gives Spain more time on deficit

 Until now, Berlin has been cool to any measures that dilute austerity drives.

 "We support Spain in its efforts to implement the necessary measures.
-But we also recognise that because of negative economic developments it will be difficult for Spain to reach its goals."
+But we also recognize that because of negative economic developments it will be difficult for Spain to reach its goals."

 Asked if this meant that he supported giving Spain more time, he replied: "I think that's what I've been saying."